andreamanera/RTassignment1/README.md

 ### avoid_walls(dist_left, dist_right) ###

-the `avoid_walls(dist_left, dist_right)` function is necessary to check if the wall is closer to the right or to the left and then move the robot in the right way; if the robot is closer to the wall on the left it turns right, if it is closer to the wall on the right it turn left.
+The `avoid_walls(dist_left, dist_right)` function is necessary to check if the wall is closer to the right or to the left and then move the robot in the right way; if the robot is closer to the wall on the left it turns right, if it is closer to the wall on the right it turn left.

 * Arguments
-  - `dist_left` distance of the golden token on robot's left
+  - `dist_left`: distance of the golden token on robot's left
-  - `dist_right` distance of the golden token on robot's right
+  - `dist_right`: distance of the golden token on robot's right
 * Returns
   - None.
 * Code